achadee/measureJS/README.md

 - Multiplying units uses the `times` method
 - Dividing units uses the `by` method

-Multiplication and division operators are different in the sense that if the unit type is different between them they can act differently.
+Multiplication and division operators are different in the sense that if the unit type is different between them they can produce a new unit type.

 for example